MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 so that we can try out our functions and package as we develop it.
 We access development mode using the `-e` option to `pip`.

-#### Reviewing `setup.cfg`
+#### Reviewing the generated config files
 Return to the top directory (`molecool`).
-One of the files CookieCutter generated is a `setup.cfg` file.
+Two of the files CookieCutter generated are `pyproject.toml` and `setup.cfg`.
-`setup.cfg` is the build script for [setuptools].
+These are the configuration files for our packaging and testing tools.
-It tells setuptools about your package (such as the name and version) as well as which code files to include.
+`pyproject.toml` tells [setuptools] about your package (such as the name and version) as well as which code files to include.
 We'll be using this file in the next section.

-Note `pip` does not actually look at `setup.cfg` directly.
-When we tell `pip` to `install` our package, it will first have to "build" a *distribution*.
-For our project, `pip` will discover the `pyproject.toml` file, which describes the build system to use.
-We will discuss packaging more in a later section.

 #### Installing your package
 A development install will allow you to import your package and use it from anywhere on your computer.